android/architecture-samples/README.md

 Flowable<Optional<Task>> getTask(@NonNull String taskId);
 ```

-A major different between RxJava 1.x and 2.x is that streams no longer support the propagation of null items, so we are using [Guava](https://github.com/google/guava) Optionals.
+A major difference between RxJava 1 and 2 is that streams no longer support the propagation of null items, so we are using Guava [Optional](https://google.github.io/guava/releases/19.0/api/docs/com/google/common/base/Optional.html).

-To get a better understanding of the differences between RxJava 1.x and RxJava 2.x click [here](https://github.com/ReactiveX/RxJava/wiki/What%27s-different-in-2.0).
+To get a better understanding of the differences between RxJava 1 and RxJava 2 click [here](https://github.com/ReactiveX/RxJava/wiki/What%27s-different-in-2.0).

 This is implemented in ``TasksLocalDataSource`` with the help of [SqlBrite](https://github.com/square/sqlbrite).
 The result of queries to the database being easily exposed as streams of data.